 It is not uncommon to see companies perform well in the years after insiders buy shares.
 Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So we'll take a look at whether insiders have been buying or selling shares in Hersha Hospitality Trust (NYSE:HT).
+So before you buy or sell Hersha Hospitality Trust (NYSE:HT), you may well want to know whether insiders have been buying or selling.

 The Last 12 Months Of Insider Transactions At Hersha Hospitality Trust

-The Independent Trustee, Thomas Hutchison, made the biggest insider sale in the last 12 months.
-That single transaction was for US$145k worth of shares at a price of US$14.45 each.
-So we know that an insider sold shares at around the present share price of US$14.04.
+In the last twelve months, the biggest single sale by an insider was when the , Thomas Hutchison, sold US$169k worth of shares at a price of US$16.94 per share.
+So what is clear is that an insider saw fit to sell at around the current price of US$14.48.
 While we don't usually like to see insider selling, it's more concerning if the sales take place at a lower price.
-Given that the sale took place at around current prices, it makes us a little cautious but is hardly a major concern.
+We note that this sale took place at around the current price, so it isn't a major concern, though it's hardly a good sign.
 Thomas Hutchison was the only individual insider to sell over the last year.

 So What Does This Data Suggest About Hersha Hospitality Trust Insiders?